Filling Objects via Loop in JavaScript

 console.log(obj);

-It is not necessary to enter variables for the key and value, you can just do this:
+It is not necessary to introduce variables for the key and value, you can simply do it like this:

 let obj = {};